doxsch/cli_aliases/README.md

 # Aliases for cli
 Helpful cli aliases to boost productivity

+## Aliases
+The individual aliases can be looked up in the [dist folder](https://github.com/doxsch/cli_aliases/tree/master/dist/bash).

 ## Installation
 Run this command to start the installer
 ``` bash